Single premium life insurance

 - Single payment.
-Instead of budgeting for a monthly premium, you have the convenience of one lump sum payment.
+Instead of budgeting for premium paid at different points, you have the convenience of one lump sum payment.

 - Can borrow against the policy.
 Your policy may allow you to borrow against the cash value to pay for expenses such as long-term care insurance.
 Keep in mind that this will come with tax implications, since single premium life insurance is considered an MEC by the IRS.